jnozzi/cocoadev.com/markdown/StateBasedOnFrontMostDocumentOrFirstResponder.md

 A quick search of Apple's example code on my disk reveals that there
 are no examples on my disk that use -update:.
 It used to be that
 Draw.app, the predecessor to Sketch.app, used -update: and
-General/TextEdit.app probably did too.
+TextEdit.app probably did too.
 It is slightly ironic that by
 providing automatic menu validation, a document architecture, and
 other features in the framework, Apple may have inadvertently
 obscured lower level techniques.

-**On the other hand, are you sure that simply setting the toolbar item targets to nil doesn't give you the desired effect? --General/JediKnil**
+**On the other hand, are you sure that simply setting the toolbar item targets to nil doesn't give you the desired effect? --JediKnil**

 Setting the target to nil will make it send its action to the responder chain.
 However, this can lead to very odd behavior.
 For example, it is possible to activate the toolbar button of a non-main, non-key window by holding down Command while clicking it.
-If the toolbar item's target were nil, then it would end up sending its action to the key or main window, which is not likely to be correct. -- General/PrimeOperator
+If the toolbar item's target were nil, then it would end up sending its action to the key or main window, which is not likely to be correct. -- PrimeOperator